gliderkite/gol/README.md

 ![new pattern image](http://i61.tinypic.com/2nlsu4m.png)

-Once the configuration has been created, or loaded from a pre-existing file, it can be run to observe its evolution.
+Once the configuration has been created, or loaded from a pre-existing file, it can be run in order to observe its evolution.

 ![run image](http://i58.tinypic.com/21alcw4.png)